 \section{Solving the set of transport equations: the two-step approach}

-In this appendix we provide further information regarding the analytic techniques we used to calculate the produced baryon asymmetry, similarly to Ref.~\cite{Fuchs:2020pun}.
-We used the two-step approach: First we solve the set of transport equations, as given in Eqn.~\eqref{transEqnFullSet}.
-Then, the baryon asymmetry is obtained by summing over the left-handed number densities and solving an equation which describes the weak sphaleron process. \\
+In this appendix we summarize the analytic techniques used to calculate the produced baryon asymmetry, similarly to Ref.~\cite{Fuchs:2020pun}.
+We used the two-step approach: First we solve the set of transport equations, given in Eqn.~\eqref{transEqnFullSet}.
+Then, the \ac{BAU} is obtained by summing over the left-handed number densities and considering the weak sphaleron process. \\

-\paragraph{Reduction of dimensions} The left hand side of Eqn.~\eqref{transEqnFullSet} can be written as a one dimensional - second order differential equation with respect to the bubble wall dimension denoted $z$:
+\paragraph{Reduction of dimensions} The left hand side of Eqn.~\eqref{transEqnFullSet} can be written as a one dimensional - second order differential equation with respect to the bubble wall dimension denoted $z$~\cite{Cohen:1994ss}:

 where we used Fick's first law and the diffusion approximation. \paragraph{Reduction of order} We can solve this set of $N=16$- second order differential equations by reduction of order: